 So what are the basics of what you need to know?
 In InDesign, the final file format you create is called the folio.
 When working in InDesign, there is a folio panel you work with before the final folio file is exported and created.
 The folio panel window lists folios that have been created.
 When you click on the name of the folio, the view shows InDesign files that are the articles within that folio.
 Each of these articles is a separate InDesign file.
 For example: the cover page, the table of contents, and main content area all exist as separate linked files.
 This seems complicated at first, but the panel does a good job of letting you see what has been produced, helping you move through the process.

 Within each InDesign file is a landscape mode and a portrait mode.
 When using CS6, there is one file per article.
-When using CS5.5, you have to create two InDesign files: one for vertical and one for horizontal layouts, unless you lock one orientation for the app.
+When using CS5.5, create two InDesign files: one for vertical and one for horizontal layouts, unless you lock one orientation for the app.

-It should be noted that there are quite a few programs and add-ons you have to download when creating an app with InDesign: Digital Publishing Suite, Adobe Content Viewer (desktop and on mobile device), InDesign Updates, Folio Panel and Folio Producer Tools.
-In addition to the tooling when creating an app, you have to use a standard folder structure, with a folder called folio and folders within that file for each InDesign file or article.
-It pays to be organized, becuase these types of publications can rely on a lot of assets and media.
+It should be noted that there are quite a few programs and add-ons you have to download when creating an app with InDesign: Digital Publishing Suite, Adobe Content Viewer (desktop and on a mobile device), InDesign Updates, Folio Panel and Folio Producer Tools.
+Besides the tooling when creating an app, use a standard folder structure, with a folder called folio and folders within that file for each InDesign file or article.
+It pays to be organized, because these types of publications can rely on a lot of assets and media.